btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### How to access the .onion address without clearnet?

-To see the .onion address of your BTCPay instance without accessing it through the clearnet and clicking the Tor logo in top left corner, apply the following command:
+To see the .onion address of your BTCPay Server instance without accessing it through the clearnet and clicking the Tor logo in top left corner, apply the following command:

 ```bash
 cat /var/lib/docker/volumes/generated_tor_servicesdir/_data/BTCPayServer/hostname